 Plant Lover Facts

-Sweet acacia (Vachellia farnesiana) goes by many common names including perfume acacia, mealy acacia, mealy wattle, and huisache.
-The common name huisache means “many thorns” in Nahuatl (Aztec).
+Sweet acacia (Vachellia farnesiana) goes by many common names including perfume acacia, mealy acacia, mealy wattle, sweet vachellia, needle bush, huisache, and Texas huisache.
+Huisache means “many thorns” in Nahuatl (Aztec).

 Vachellia is the current correct genus for sweet acacia, but you may also see it listed as Acacia farnesiana.
 New genetic evidence caused an upheaval in the Acacia genus and many plants got a name change as a result.

 Sweet acacia has many other uses besides being a landscape tree.
-Its flowers are used to make perfume, seed pods are used to tan and dye leather, and a leaf extract has been used to treat malaria.
+Its flowers are used to make perfume and seed pods are used to tan and dye leather.
+Traditionally, it was used to treat wounds and digestive disorders.

 Did you enjoy this article?